 Table 3.3.2.a displays historical levels of the tribal fisheries adult harvest.
-The 2016 allocation for Klamath Basin Tribes with federally reserved fishing rights was the second lowest on record since 1978 and the allocation in 2017 was by far the lowest on record.
-During 2015, 2016, and 2017 the Hoopa Valley Tribe harvested 5%, 10% and 204% of the overall tribal allocation, respectively, and the Yurok Tribe harvested 60%, 60%, and 27% of the overall tribal allocation, respectively.
+The 2016 allocation for Klamath Basin Tribes with federally reserved fishing rights was the second lowest on record since 1978 and the allocation in 2017 was the lowest on record.
+During 2015, 2016, and 2017 the Hoopa Valley Tribe harvested 5 percent, 10 percent and 204 percent of the overall tribal allocation, respectively, and the Yurok Tribe harvested 60 percent, 60 percent, and 27 percent of the overall tribal allocation, respectively.
 In light of the low projected escapement of natural-area spawners in 2017 (11,379 adults), the Yurok Tribe completely closed their subsistence gill net fishery, with the exception of a small elders fishery program.